unicef/kindly/docs/development.md

   source env/bin/activate
   ```

-2. Download a local copy of the ML model (you only have to run this the first time if `api/model` is empty):
+2. Download a local copy of the ML model (you only have to run this once):

   ```bash
   python get_model.py